codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a guy lying on your doorstep?
-Matt.
+What did the digital clock say to the grandfather clock?
+Look, no hands!

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+In computing, what does LAN stand for?
- 1. Year
+ 1. Long Antenna Node
- 2. Eight Years
+ 2. Light Access Node
- 3. Two Years
+ 3. Local Area Network
- 4. Four Years
+ 4. Land Address Navigation

 <details>
   <summary>Answer</summary>
-  Year
+  Local Area Network
 </details>